Glan y Don - Abererch BeachPwllheli, Llŷn Peninsula

 The length of sand here runs for over 3 miles from the town of Pwllheli, down along the Llŷn Peninaula, all the way down to the Pen y Chain headland.
 The Glan y Don end, closest to the town of Pwllheli, faces east Gimblet and is sheltered by the rocky outcrop.
 It then curves around.
 As you approach the sands at Abererch it has a southerly aspect and gets the sun all day long.

 The gently shelving beach is great for swimming and all water-sports.
 You are guaranteed to find a spot on the sand even in the busy summer months.

 Minutes away from the town of Pwllheli, the “capital” of the Llŷn Peninsula.

 It is easy to access from either Abererch or Pwllheli.

 It is home to Plas Heli, the Welsh National Sailing and Events Centre.

-The views are incredible and take in Harlech Castle down the coast and around to St Tudwal’s Islands off Abersoch.
+The views are incredible.
+They take in Harlech castle down the coast and around to St Tudwal’s Islands off Abersoch.

 Sandy at the top with some low tide mud at the southern end, getting much sandier and less muddy towards Abererch.

 Glan y Don Beach is a sandy beach on the eastern side of the seaside town of Pwllheli.
 It stretches down the coastline for miles, gradually becoming Abererch Sands.
 It is easy to access at various points along the beach.
 If you enter the Glan y Don Industrial Estate off the North Quay, pass Jewsons on your left and continue until you see Plas Heli on your left-hand side.
 You can park here and access the beach through the sand dunes.

 The Abererch section of the beach is most easily accessed through Abererch Sands Holiday Park, off the A497 Pwllheli to Criccieth road.